SummaryRead the full fact sheet

 - specialised fields of interest or hobbies.

-It is not unusual for people on the autism spectrum to have reached adulthood without a diagnosis.
+It is not unusual for autistic people to have reached adulthood without a diagnosis.

-You may choose to seek a diagnosis for suspected ASD if:
+You may choose to seek an autism diagnosis if:

-- you have been diagnosed with a mental health condition or intellectual disability during childhood or adolescence, but think that you may have ASD
+- you have been diagnosed with a mental health condition or intellectual disability during childhood or adolescence, but think that you may have autism

 - you have struggled with feeling socially isolated and different

-- your child or other family member has been diagnosed with ASD and some of the characteristics of autism sound familiar to you.
+- your child or other family member has been diagnosed with autism and some of the characteristics of autism sound familiar to you.

-If you wish to seek an assessment for ASD, you can:
+If you wish to seek an assessment for autism, you can: